-Capture their attention and in your preschool groups this spring with fun songs and fingerplays!
+Capture their attention with fun songs and fingerplays for preschoolers about spring!

 When you think about spring, what comes to mind?
 Gardens, worms, rain showers, bunnies, and flowers?
 Check.